Clinical Mental Health Counseling

 In an ongoing effort to maintain excellence, please take a few moments to peruse the most recent CACREP On-site Visiting Team report related to the Clinical Mental Health Counseling program.

-- Pamela Cogdal, Ph.D., LPC-MHSP, Associate Clinical Professor (Director of Counseling Programs)
+- Pamela Cogdal, Ph.D., LCP-HSP, ACS, Clinical Professor

 - Eraina Schauss, Ph.D., LPC-MHSP, NCC, Assistant Professor (Coordinator of Clinical Mental Health Program)